 With 87% of households on the gas national grid – replacing fossil fuel gas boilers with heat pumps can make a very substantial contribution in achieving this target – alongside other options such as district heating and converting the natural gas grid to deliver hydrogen.

 But the heat pump market in Great Britain is small and consumers – particularly those living on the gas grid – have been slow to switch to the technology.
 Research suggests this is partly driven by economics but also due to challenges in current domestic consumer proposition, such as the varying thermal efficiency of the housing stock and extremely high market penetration of gas boilers.

 To date, most heat pumps in Great Britain have been installed in large, off-gas grid homes, where there are fewer barriers to deployment.
 They are also being predominantly installed by either well off early adopters, housing developers or social landlords.

-The Electrification of Heat Demonstration Project seeks to address this by providing evidence to better understand the feasibility of a large-scale rollout of heat pumps and seek to increase confidence in the technology to levels that could underpin a public debate and strategic decisions on the future of heat.
+The Electrification of Heat Demonstration project seeks to address this by providing evidence to better understand the feasibility of a large-scale rollout of heat pumps and seek to increase confidence in the technology to levels that could underpin a public debate and strategic decisions on the future of heat networks.

 To support this, the project aims to:

 - Develop, test and evaluate products and services that increase the appeal of heat pumps and identify optimal solutions for a wide range of homes.